Monica Loughman

 Monica Loughman is an Irish ballet dancer and teacher, writer, and television personality.
 She was the first Westerner to achieve solo status with the Perm State Theatre of Opera and Ballet of Russia, where she danced for 16 years.
-On her return to Ireland she established a network of ballet schools.
-She has also featured on a television series, Ballet Chancers, and appeared in other TV shows such as The Panel, The Podge and Rodge Show, Tubridy Tonight and The Late Late Show, and she is co-author of a book about her experiences.
+On her return to Ireland, she established a network of ballet schools.
+She was also featured on a television series, Ballet Chancers, and appeared in other TV shows such as The Panel, The Podge and Rodge Show, Tubridy Tonight and The Late Late Show.
+She is co-author of a book about her experiences.

-Life

 Early life

 Loughman is from Santry in Dublin, and attended Manor House School, Raheny.
+Her parents are Edward and Monica Loughman.

+Ballet Career

 Ballet career in Russia

 Loughman left Ireland at the age of fourteen for Perm State Ballet in Russia, becoming one of the few Westerners to dance for the prestigious Perm State Theatre of Opera and Ballet.
 She trained and danced for the company for 16 years.